U.S. industry shows some vigor, but housing soft

 "These soft trends challenge our view there will be a solid bounce back in residential investment in the second quarter," said Daniel Silver, an economist at JPMorgan in New York.

-Spending on residential construction fell in the fourth quarter, the first quarterly decline in three years.
-It is expected to have declined again in the first quarter.
+Spending on residential construction fell in the fourth quarter.
+That was the first quarterly decline in three years.

 Last month, permits to build homes fell 2.4 percent to a 990,000-unit pace, pointing to weaker starts in the months ahead.
 Permits for single-family homes rose 0.5 percent but fell 6.4 percent for the multi-family sector.